-Some primary causes of Brain diseases involve oxidative stress and inflammation.
-Mitochondrial dysfunction is also another causal factor.
-When there is abnormal energy metabolism in a cell, it can cause different neurodegenerative diseases.
-CoQ10 is a strong antioxidant and mitochondrial function enhancer.
-CoQ10 food and supplements have been found to slow brain disorders like Alzheimer's disease, Parkinson's disease, and Huntington disease.
+Some of the main causes of brain problems involve oxidative stress.
+Mitochondrial dysfunction is another cause.
+When intracellular energy metabolism is abnormal, different neurodegenerations are caused.
+CoQ10 is a powerful antioxidant and enhancer of mitochondrial function.
+CoQ10 foods and supplements have been found to slow down brain problems.

-Diabetes is caused by high blood sugar.
-This condition has been reported to cause increased production of oxygen free radicals leading to oxidative stress.
-Having high levels of free radicals in the body can lead to cellular damage and the development of insulin resistance.
-CoQ10 acts as a potent antioxidant and clears the body of free radicals.
+Increased production of oxygen free radicals may lead to oxidative stress.
+High levels of free radicals in the body can lead to the development of cellular damage.
+CoQ10 acts as a potent antioxidant to scavenge free radicals in the body.

-Some studies suggest that loss of high energy in the mitochondria of cells can cause migraine.
-Since CoQ10 improves oxidation and energy in the mitochondria, it is used as a successful treatment to reduce the severity, length, and frequency of headaches.
+Several studies have shown that the loss of high energy in the mitochondria of cells can lead to headaches.
+Because CoQ10 improves oxidation and energy in the mitochondria, it has been used as a successful treatment to reduce the severity, duration and frequency of headaches.

-Exercise and physical performance can take a toll on the body.
-Due to the high rate of metabolism during exercise, muscles generate free radicals and may become exposed to inflammation and muscular damage.
-However, CoQ10 plays an essential role in energy production.
-Its intake assists cells and muscles with antioxidant repair and fast recovery.
+Movement and bodily functions take their toll on the body.
+Due to the high metabolic rate during exercise, muscles generate free radicals and can be affected by muscle damage.
+However, CoQ10 plays a vital role in energy production.
+Its intake supports antioxidant repair and rapid recovery of cells and muscles.